 From Table 4.8 in Annex 2 we infer that the total amount of family benefits and child allowances simulated by EUROMOD coincides quite closely with the amount derived from the original EU-SILC data.
-However, whilst the simulated amount of family benefits differs from the external statistics by about 3%, the child allowance as simulated in EUROMOD appears to be underestimated by about 24% in 2015 and 2016 and by about 18% in 2017.
-At least partly, this difference can be explained by the fact that the external statistics include a non-negligible amount that will be paid back to the tax authorities once the final assessment of taxable income has been completed.
+However, whilst the simulated amount of family benefits differs from the external statistics by about 3%, the child allowance as simulated in EUROMOD appears to be underestimated by about 31% in 2016 and by about 24% in 2017 and 2018.
+At least partly, this difference can be explained by the fact that the external statistics include a non-negligible amount that will have to be paid back to the tax authorities once the final assessment of taxable income has been completed.

 The extent to which the total amount of care allowance appears to be underestimated in EUROMOD is larger than that of the number of recipients.
 This raises the suspicion that the number of recipients per household may be overestimated due to insufficient information to identify allowance partners.
 Some degree of underestimation is also, again, to be expected because the external statistics include payments which after the final assessment may have to be returned.
-The latter phenomenon is also likely to play a role with the rent allowance of which the amount is underestimated in EUROMOD by 5% in 2015, by 21% in 2016 and by 17% in 2017.
+The latter phenomenon is also likely to play a role with the rent allowance of which the amount is underestimated in EUROMOD by 6% in 2016, and by 2% in 2017.